 Electric heating can be expensive and problematic for both tenants and landlords and with a high proportion of electric heating in social housing; electric heating tends to result in significantly higher energy costs than for homes with gas.

-With the Guinness Partnership we have created an evaluation tool and how to guides to help landlords decide which solutions work best for them and their customers and these will be
+We have created an evaluation tool and how to guides to help landlords decide which solutions work best for them and their customers and these will be available shortly.

 Our work with landlords shows that the most effective approach is to take a fundamental look at the options for electrically heated homes within the context of the